 For some, the idea of being in a serious, long-term relationship is comforting, and for others, it's terrifying.
-While we may blame a failed relationship on our former partner's "fear of commitment," we may be using that phrase in vain because, well, some people actually do have anxiety or phobias revolving around the idea of commitment.
+While we may blame a failed relationship on our former partner's "fear of commitment," the truth is that there are some people who experience real anxiety or have phobias revolving around the idea of commitment.

 If this sounds familiar to you, don't panic because it doesn't mean you're incapable of loving someone or being in a relationship.
 The first step to overcoming this emotional hurdle is acknowledging that you do, in fact, have a fear of commitment.
 If you suspect that you might, but aren't entirely sure, keep reading for six signs to look for when you're in a relationship.